Flaky Gluten Free Pie Crust Recipe

 How can you use gluten free pie dough?

 You can use this dough in any pie, tart or galette recipe (sweet or savory!).
 The dough makes enough for one 9-inch double crust pie, or 2 single crust pies (or 2 galettes).
 Whether it's your favorite berry pie or a savory egg quiche, this crust won't let you down.
-Don't miss my strawberry galette recipe, my apple galette, my savory spinach galette and my chicken pot pie!
+Don't miss my strawberry galette recipe, rhubarb galette with almond frangipane filling, apple galette, blueberry hand pies, savory spinach galette and chicken pot pie!

 Tips for making gluten free pie crusts: